nubot-nudt/InsMOS/README.md

 ## Inference

-Run the following command to evaluate the model in vAt this momentalidation dataset or test dataset.
+Run the following command to evaluate the model in SemanticKITTI validation dataset or test dataset.
 At this moment, a “preb_out” folder will be generated, which contains  “bbox_preb”, “confidence”, and “mos_preb” for storing the predicted  bounding boxes, confidence scores for moving points, and labels for  moving points, respectively.

 We public the model was trained on the SemanticKITTI dataset (N_10_t_0.1_odom.ckpt) and the other model was trained on the Semantic-KITTI and KITTI-road dataset (N_10_t_0.1_odom_road.ckpt).
 You can download from  [ondrive](https://1drv.ms/f/s!Ak6KrcxOqwZfkABaeJYYLb7ZT7Fg?e=zguXiK) or [BaiduDisk,code:59t7](https://pan.baidu.com/s/1TVBED6KZmEsJI6R_xjdLRQ?pwd=59t7), and then put the model in "ckpt" folder.